Constitution of Syria

-The current Constitution of the Syrian Arab Republic was adopted on 26 February 2012, replacing one that had been in force since 13 March 1973.
-The current constitution delineates the basic function of that state's government.
-Among other things, it determines Syria's character to be Arab, democratic, and republican.
-Further, in line with pan-Arab ideology, it describes the country as a region of the wider Arab world and its people as an integral part of the Arab nation.
+Syria has had various constitutions, the first being the Syrian Constitution of 1930.
+A new interim constitution was adopted on 13 March 2025, replacing the 2012 constitution after the fall of the Assad regime.

 History

 Early constitutions

 The Syrian Constitution of 1930, drafted by a committee under Ibrahim Hananu, was the founding constitution of the First Syrian Republic.
 The constitution required the President to be of Muslim faith (article 3).
 It was replaced by the Constitution of 5 September 1950, which was restored following the Constitution of 10 July 1953 and the Provisional Constitution of the United Arab Republic.

+Constitutions of Ba'athist Syria

-It was eventually replaced by the Provisional Constitution of 25 April 1964 which itself was replaced by the Provisional Constitution of 1 May 1969.
+Following the 1963 Syrian coup d'état, the first decision of the "Revolution Command Council," chaired by Lu'ay al-Atassi, was to suspend the provisional constitution of the United Arab Republic, arrest President Nazim al-Qudsi and Prime Minister Khalid al-Azm, and impose a state of emergency that lasted for 48 years until it was lifted in April 2011.
+A new Provisional Constitution was adopted on 25 April 1964 which itself was replaced by the Provisional Constitution of 1 May 1969.

 Constitution of 1973

 A new constitution was adopted on 13 March 1973 and was in use until 27 February 2012.
-It entrenched the power of the Arab Socialist Ba'ath Party, its §8 describing the party as "the leading party in the society and the state", even if Syria was not, as is often believed, a one-party system in formal terms.
+The constitution officially entrenched the power of the Arab Socialist Ba'ath Party, with its 8th article describing the party as "the leading party in the society and the state", outlining its political system as a one-party state under the Ba'ath party.
 The constitution has been amended twice.
 Article 6 was amended in 1981.
 The constitution was last amended in 2000 when the minimum age of the President was lowered from 40 to 34.

 Constitution of 2012

-During the 2011–2012 Syrian uprising, a new constitution was put to a referendum.
-Amongst other changes: